search ]

 Improving Loading Time of Embedded Videos with Lite YouTube

-YouTube is a popular Video Streaming website owned by Google.
-With over a billion users and millions of daily views, you can practically find YouTube videos everywhere on the internet.
+YouTube is a popular video streaming platform owned by Google.
+With over a billion users and billions of daily views, YouTube videos can be found practically everywhere on the internet.

 Using your YouTube account is a convenient way to add videos to your website and utilize their bandwidth.
 Unfortunately, embedding YouTube videos significantly slows down page loading.

-In this guide, we will show a method (one of many) to greatly improve the loading time of YouTube videos in a way that the page loading time will be much faster and the Core Web Vitals metrics of that embedded video page will also be significantly improved.
+In this guide, you will learn a method (one of many) to greatly improve the loading time of YouTube videos, making the page load much faster and improving the Core Web Vitals scores of pages with embedded videos.

 Lite YouTube Embed Library

-Lite YouTube Embed Library, written by the well-known Paul Irish, focuses on performance and visuals.
+The Lite YouTube Embed library, written by the well-known Paul Irish, focuses on performance and visuals.
 The Custom Element renders YouTube videos exactly like YouTube but much faster (estimated to be 224 times faster).

-Before we continue, let’s compare the performance of a post on the Savvy blog with a regular YouTube video embed and embedding a video using the Embedded YouTube Videos library.
+Before diving in, here is a performance comparison of a post on the Savvy blog with a regular YouTube video embed versus an embed using the Lite YouTube Embed library.

 Here are the differences according to Google PageSpeed Insights: